BlockHorizons/BlockSniper/README.md

 > Sphere    > Done with trying to build a perfect sphere?
 >
 > Cylinder (standing) > For the people that really want a unique building.
 >
+> Cuboid    > Making a cuboid has never been so easy.
+>
 >> Types
 >